Cassandra: The aftermath of Troy and Cassandra's death

 Once Troy had fallen, Cassandra was taken as a pallake (concubine) by King Agamemnon of Mycenae.
 While he was away at war, Agamemnon's wife, Clytemnestra, had taken Aegisthus as her lover.
-Cassandra and Agamemnon were later killed by both Clytemnestra and Aegisthus.
+When Cassandra and Agememnon returned to Mycenae, they were ambushed and murdered by Clytemnestra or Aegisthus.
+In many tellings, Cassandra foresees her death and willingly accepts it.
 Various sources state that Cassandra and Agamemnon had twin boys, Teledamus and Pelops, who were murdered by Aegisthus.

 The final resting place of Cassandra is either in Amyclae or Mycenae.
-Statues of Cassandra exist both in Amyclae and across the Peleponnese peninsula from Mycenae in Leuctra.
-In Mycenae, German business man and pioneer archeologist Heinrich Schliemann discovered in Grave Circle A the graves of Cassandra and Agamemnon and telegraphed back to King George of Greece:With great joy I announce to Your Majesty that I have discovered the tombs which the tradition proclaimed by Pausanias indicates to be the graves of Agamemnon, Cassandra, Eurymedon and their companions, all slain at a banquet by Clytemnestra and her lover Aegisthos.However, it was later discovered that the graves predated the Trojan War by at least 300 years.
+Statues of Cassandra exist both in Amyclae and across the Peloponnese peninsula from Mycenae to Leuctra.
+In Mycenae, German business man and pioneer archeologist Heinrich Schliemann discovered in Grave Circle A the graves of Cassandra and Agamemnon and telegraphed back to King George I of Greece:With great joy I announce to Your Majesty that I have discovered the tombs which the tradition proclaimed by Pausanias indicates to be the graves of Agamemnon, Cassandra, Eurymedon and their companions, all slain at a banquet by Clytemnestra and her lover Aegisthos.However, it was later discovered that the graves predated the Trojan War by at least 300 years.

-Agamemnon by Aeschylus

-The play Agamemnon from Aeschylus's trilogy Oresteia depicts the king treading the scarlet cloth laid down for him, and walking offstage to his death.
-After the chorus's ode of foreboding, time is suspended in Cassandra's "mad scene".
-She has been onstage, silent and ignored.
-Her madness that is unleashed now is not the physical torment of other characters in Greek tragedy, such as in Euripides' Heracles or Sophocles' Ajax.

-According to author Seth Schein, two further familiar descriptions of her madness are that of Heracles in The Women of Trachis or Io in Prometheus Bound.
-She speaks, disconnectedly and transcendent, in the grip of her psychic possession by Apollo, witnessing past and future events.
-Schein says, "She evokes the same awe, horror and pity as do schizophrenics".
-Cassandra is one of those "who often combine deep, true insight with utter helplessness, and who retreat into madness."

-Eduard Fraenkel remarked on the powerful contrasts between declaimed and sung dialogue in this scene.
-The frightened and respectful chorus are unable to comprehend her.
-She goes to her inevitable offstage murder by Clytemnestra with full knowledge of what is to befall her.